Aries-777/RE2025/README.md

 Use this table whenever you wonder, “Wait, what’s that file for again, and why did you make me keep it?”
 It’s all about making your work reproducible, shareable, and future-proof; exactly the skills this course is designed to build.

+## MLOps Practical 1
+This is my first entry for the Reproducibility & Model Deployment course.
+Author: Mengmeng Shangguan

+## About Me
+Hi, I’m Mengmeng Shangguan.
+I’m learning how to use GitHub Issues.